 In the same way that vegetarians now insist on the food diet they have devised for themselves, I think we all need to begin insisting on healthy media diets.
 Once we realize that solitude isn’t a luxury good but something essential to human experience, it becomes easier to make room for it in our daily lives.
 On a more practical note: don’t bring the phone into the bedroom!
 If you’re using your phone as an alarm, that’s no excuse.
 Buy a $20 radio clock.
 Most people who try it tell me that’s the simplest and most profound life hack they’ve discovered in years.

-Sam Mowe is the editor of the Garrison Institute’s blog.
+Sam Mowe is the editor of Lineages, a publication of the Garrison Institute.